 We want you and everyone you are responsible to enjoy your visit!
-Please think about all the above to make sure everyone can enjoy their visit SAFTELY.
+Please think about all the above to make sure everyone can enjoy their visit SAFELY.

 Where the Club officials are concerned that a child may be suffering abuse or neglect, we may decide that we must refer our concerns to the local authority.

-If you have a concern about a child then contact the Club's Safeguarding Team at any time on safeguarding@wolves.co.uk
+If you have a concern about a child or adult at risk, then contact the Club's Safeguarding Team - please approach a steward and ask for control to radio a member of the safeguarding team.